evansbenj/Reduced-Representation-Workshop/5_Automating_alignment_with_a_bash_script.md

 `emacs alignment_commando`

 This should open up an emacs window.
 You can then paste the bash script into this window.
-Now use the arrow keys to scroll up to the line that says `chromosome="chr3.fa"` and change the part that says `chr3.fa` to correspond with whatever chromosome you are working on.
+Now use the arrow keys to scroll up to the line that says `chromosome="chrXXX.fa"` and change the part that says `chrXXX.fa` to correspond with whatever chromosome you are working on.
 For example, if youa re working on chromosome 10, please change this to instead read `chr10.fa`.

 Now type `Ctrl-x` and `Ctrl-s` to save the file.